lapps/lapps.github.io/installation/jetstream.md

 $ ./jetstream.sh ssh proxy
 ```

 The first two commands only need to be done only once after you have opened a new terminal and obviously you only need to run the third command if you had not already downloaded `jetstream`.
-The list command gives you a list of instances and the ssh command gets you into an instance (you can either give an IP address or a name from the instance as printed by the list command, it can actually be a substring of the name, so `proxy` in our case will match `lappsgrid-proxy`).
-The `proxy` instance is a special instance that allows you to log on to all the other instances even if those instances do not have a public IP address.
+The list command gives you a list of available instances and the ssh command gets you into an instance (you can either give an IP address or a name from the instance as printed by the list command, it can actually be a substring of the name, so `proxy` in our case will match `lappsgrid-proxy`).
+The `proxy` instance is a special instance used by LAPPS Grid developers that allows you to log on to all the other instances even if those instances do not have a public IP address, it is not available to other users..

 <!--
 There is an issue with step 3 in that full access is only granted to the person who created the lappsgrid-shared-key.pem key for the group.
 You can get a listing and you can access an instance through ssh, but you cannot do many of the other things that the jetstream script provides like launching a new instance.
 Creating a personal key does not work either.
 For now we have a temporary hack to get on where we use an openrc.sh script which has the user name and password of the user who created the shared key.